ooples/pine_script_docs/source/essential/Alerts.rst

 There is no panacea; avoiding this type of repainting **always** entails waiting for confirmed information, which means the trader must sacrifice immediacy to achieve reliability.

 Note that other types of repainting such as those documented in our :doc:`/essential/Indicator_repainting` section may not be preventable by simply triggering alerts on the close of realtime bars.

-Also note that in the case of strategies using the default values controlling the execution of orders on historical bars, restricting alert triggers to the close of the realtime bar is the only way to ensure the strategy will behave the way it was tested on historical bars.
-Strategies tested on OHLC information on historical bars will **not** perform the same way if they are allowed to run on every price update in the realtime bar, thus compromising the reliability of test results.